-Cooking Thanksgiving dinner is no small feat, as enjoyable as it may be.
+Cooking Thanksgiving dinner is no small feat.
 There is a way to make it easier, though, and it comes in the form of your slow cooker.
-When you're vying for precious space in the oven, wishing you had another burner on the stovetop (or another pair of hands), or you just want to keep food warm, this appliance is your number-one ally.
-From the main course to dessert, these are the slow-cooker recipes that make cooking Thanksgiving dinner easier.
+When you're vying for precious space in the oven, wishing you had another burner on the stovetop (or another pair of hands), or you just want to keep food warm, this trusty appliance is your best bet.
+From the main course to dessert, these are the slow cooker recipes that make cooking Thanksgiving dinner easier.

 This mostly hands-off Sicilian eggplant relish made with celery, onion, and tomatoes lets the slow cooker tackle the appetizer so you can focus on the main course.
 Set out crusty bread and ricotta so guests can assemble crostini themselves.

 Caramelized onions are a Thanksgiving essential.
 Mix these rich, slow-cooked onions into stuffing, swirl them into the gravy, or use them to fancy up the green bean casserole.
 While caramelized onions are quite easy to make on the stovetop, they require more time and attention than we can spare around Thanksgiving.
 Make them in the slow cooker and they'll be the condiment of choice this year.

 Breaking out the slow cooker makes this version of classic stuffing even easier, and you won't be taking up precious oven space.
 This is the way to go if you like tender, softer stuffings.